mideind/BinPackage/README.md

 ## Grammatical variants

-With BinPackage, it is easy to obtain grammatical variants of words: convert them between cases, singular and plural, persons, degrees, moods, etc. Let's look at an example:
+With BinPackage, it is easy to obtain grammatical variants (alternative inflection forms) of words: convert them between cases, singular and plural, persons, degrees, moods, etc. Let's look at an example: